 - prescription, OTC, and natural medications

-I always think of “stress” as a catch-all, because who isn’t stressed in this day and age?
+I always think of โstressโ as a catch-all, because who isnโt stressed in this day and age?
 So if you think your ovulation pattern may have changed – or stopped completely – you can talk to your doctor or use ovulation predictor tests to help pinpoint it again.

-If you ARE trying to get pregnant and it hasn’t been working out so far, having sex on your period isn’t likely to help you any unless you have extremely short cycles with nearly back-to-back periods.
+If youโre trying to avoid getting pregnant right now, no time for sex is 100% foolproof, so use birth control and/or condoms to be safe.
+If you ARE trying to get pregnant and it hasnโt been working out so far, having sex on your period isnโt likely to help you any unless you have extremely short cycles with nearly back-to-back periods.
 Your first step should be to pinpoint your ovulation with hormone-reading tests, and have sex as soon as they tell you to!